 Welcome to the Southlake Crime Control and Prevention District web pages.
-Below is a brief overview of the District and linked at the left are pages that will provide you more information about the governance of the District, how District funds have been spent, District FAQs and information about the upcoming election asking voters to consider continuing the District for another 20 year term.
+Below is a brief overview of the District and linked at the left are pages that will provide you more information about the governance of the District, how District funds have been spent, and District FAQs.